Our mission at Compass is simple:

 When family members aren’t coordinating efforts well, it leaves everyone feeling overwhelmed.
 Learn to host a successful strategy meeting to resolve conflict, get organized and decide which steps to take next.

-A bereavement strategy meeting, can also serve families well after a loved one has passed away.
+A bereavement strategy meeting can serve families well after a loved one has passed away.

 Lifecare Mapping for Caregivers: